Amantadine: Parkinson's disease

 An incidental finding in 1969 prompted investigations about amantadine's effectiveness for treating symptoms of Parkinson's disease.
 A woman with Parkinson's disease was prescribed amantadine to treat her influenza infection and reported her cogwheel rigidity and tremors improved.
 She also reported that her symptoms worsened after she finished the course of amantadine.
 The published case report was not initially corroborated by any other instances by the medical literature or manufacturer data.
 A team of researchers looked at a group of 10 patients with Parkinson's disease and gave them amantadine.
 Seven of them showed improvement, which was convincing evidence for the need of a clinical trial, which included 163 patients with Parkinson's disease; 66% experienced subjective or objective reduction of symptoms with a maximum daily dose of 200 mg.
 Additional studies followed patients for greater lengths of time and in different combinations of neurological drugs.
 It was found to be a safe drug that could be used over long periods of time with few side effects as monotherapy or in combination with L-dopa or anticholinergic drugs.
 By April 1973, the U.S. FDA approved amantadine for use in the treatment of Parkinson's disease.

 In 2017, the U.S. FDA approved the use of amantadine in an extended-release formulation for the treatment of dyskinesia, an adverse effect of levodopa in people with Parkinson's disease.

 Society and culture

 Names

 Brand names of amantadine include Gocovri, Symadine, and Symmetrel.

 Recreational use

 Recreational use of amantadine at supratherapeutic doses has been reported.
 It is a weak NMDA receptor antagonist and is reported to produce dissociative and phencyclidine-like effects in animals and humans at sufficiently high doses.
 However, the very long duration of action of amantadine (>40 hours) has likely limited its misuse potential.
+In any case, amantadine has been encountered as a novel designer drug.
 Recreational use of the related drug memantine has similarly been reported.